mehrighafar/shape_control_DLO_2/README.md

 In 3D tasks, the x axis is towards the outside of the screen.
 The y axis is towards the right of the screen.
 The z axis is towards the top of the screen.

-Actually, the coordinates in 2D and 3D environment are the same.
+Actually, the coordinates in 2D and 3D environments are the same.
 Only the position of the camera is changed.

 #### Feature points along DLOs